signumsoftware/docs/README.md

 ### Tutorials

-In this folder there are docx files that explain the architecture of a Signum Framework application, like [Southwind](https://github.com/signumsoftware/southwind) or any [clone](http://www.signumsoftware.com/en/DuplicateApplication).
+In [1-Tutorials](https://github.com/signumsoftware/docs/tree/master/1-Tutorials) there are docx files that explain the architecture of a Signum Framework application, like [Southwind](https://github.com/signumsoftware/southwind) or any [clone](http://www.signumsoftware.com/en/DuplicateApplication).

 The documents are meant to give an overview of the different projects/modules and should be followed in order.
 They pretend to create a new application (Southwind) as a greenfield project but loading data from another database (Northwind).

 ### Other

-Some unrelated documents that try to explain specific concepts.
+In [2-Other](https://github.com/signumsoftware/docs/tree/master/2-Other) unrelated documents that try to explain specific concepts.

 ## Signum Extensions